 While you need to submit pay stubs and income tax returns when you apply for other financial products like personal loans or a home mortgage, credit card issuers don’t typically require proof of income.
 Without this step, many issuers have the ability to approve your application online within a matter of minutes.
 Some instant approval credit cards even give you the option to access a digital card number you can use right away.

-While unlikely, punishment for bank fraud could potentially include jail time or exorbitant fines.
+Consequences of bank fraud could include exorbitant fines or even jail time.
 Overall, the risk of lying on a credit card or loan application just isn’t worth it.

-If you don’t have a job but share a household with a spouse or partner or someone who lets you have “reasonable access” to their income, you can be approved for a credit card without a job.
-This is based on the fact that the CFPB ruling lets you list household income on your credit card application as consideration for approval.
+If you don’t have a job but share a household with a spouse or partner (or someone who lets you have “reasonable access” to their income), you can be approved for a credit card by listing household income.